10 Music Production Tips for Beginners

 Tip 4: Use distortion when mixing

 When it comes to getting instruments to stand out in a crowded mix, distortion can be one of your best tools.
-Distortion plug-ins like Trash 2 can be great for crafting some unique sounds, but when it comes to mixing, a little bit goes a long way.
+Distortion plug-ins like Trash mode in Neutron 4 can be great for crafting some unique sounds, but when it comes to mixing, a little bit goes a long way.
 Distortion added from an exciter or a saturation plug-in will add harmonics to your original signal that can help fill out the sound and get it to punch through your mix.
 I personally like using the Exciter tab in Neutron to bring a little extra life to my synths, pianos, and guitars.
 And, when it comes to getting vocals to sparkle, the Saturation tab in Nectar is a godsend.

 Many of these tips have come from observing other producers over the years.
 There are countless tutorial videos online made by producers of all genres, working on any DAW you can think of.
 Pull some up and start taking notes.
 Whenever I watch other producers, I find that I learn way more than just what the tutorial was aiming to teach me because I also get to see other workflows, learn keyboard shortcuts I didn’t know existed, and observe new and different ways to use the software I’ve been using for over a decade.
 Watching other producers really helps you stretch your brain to new creative possibilities.
 I recommend watching Reid Stefan and Julez Jadon.